Eragon: Television series

 In June 2021, Christopher Paolini tweeted #EragonRemake in an effort to get Disney, the intellectual rights holders following their acquisition of 21st Century Fox, to revamp the book series into a possible television show for Disney+.
 Within hours, the hashtag began to trend with fans pushing for a proper adaptation.
 On July 25, 2022, Variety reported that a live action television series adaptation of Eragon was in early development for Disney+, with Paolini serving as a co-writer on the series, and with Bert Salke executive producing.

-Video game

-A video game adaptation of Eragon based primarily on the film, released in North America on November 14, 2006.
-The game is a third-person video game released for PlayStation 2, Xbox, Xbox 360 and Microsoft Windows, developed by Stormfront Studios.
+In February 2026, it was announced that the project was moving forward at the streaming service with High Potential and Superman & Lois showrunners Todd Harthan and Todd Helbing as co-creators and executive producers alongside Paolini.
+Marc Webb signed to be one of the series writers and producer and that a writers room opened late last year and is currently ongoing.